Narin Castle in Meybod – An Ancient Mud-Brick Fortress in Iran

 Description

-In times of yore, this fortress served as a critical outpost along the Silk Road, housing soldiers who safeguarded passing caravans.
-These valiant guards were compensated by travelers for their protection.
+Historically, Narin Castle was a strategic outpost along the Silk Road, where soldiers guarded caravans passing through Meybod.
+These guards were compensated by travelers for their protection services.

 Visiting Hours